Creating Mementoes and Memories at the RCH

 If the child is less than 3 months please use the Dactek inkless towelette as it is difficult to obtain a fingerprint cast.

 Obtaining a fingerprint cast is a straightforward process.
-However, please note that the putty supplied is only pliable when hot – please take all necessary precautions to ensure that you do not injure yourself when handling the heated putty.
+However, please note that the putty supplied is only pliable when warm – please take all necessary precautions to ensure that you do not injure yourself when handling the heated putty.
 Please read these instructions all the way through before starting the process.
-Please also note, that the putty can be reheated as many times as necessary to obtain a satisfactory print so it is not a problem if you are unhappy with the first attempt.
+Please also note, that the process can be repeated as many times as necessary to obtain a satisfactory print so it is not a problem if you are unhappy with the first attempt.

 1. Immerse the putty in a cup of just boiled water for 1 minute